black-bt-me/radio-controller/README.md

-# radio-controller
+# robot fighter
-a code of a radio controller (transmitter &amp; reciver)
+a code of: a radio controller (transmitter & reciver) which control a robot fighter of 15 kg ; the robot contain two motors